haphan/cka-tips/README.md

 ### Training and labs:

-  1. Udemu CKA with practice tests from Mumshad (1 Days).
+  1. Udemy CKA with practice tests from Mumshad (1 Days).
      - Do once end-to-end if have no perior experience with k8s.
 If not clear, fill the gap using the list below
      - Do it again before exam day.
 Time boxed to 50% of allowed time in the lab (1day)

-  2. Create your own k8s lab using virtualbox and kubeadm.
+  2. Create your own k8s lab using virtualbox and kubeadm (1 day)
      - Excercise: Bootstrap cluster, adding/removing worker nodes, upgrade, change config files kube-apiserver and kubelet, backup-restore etcd

   3. RTFM